ionorg/ion/docs/dev/quick_start.md

 It will start all services we need

-*There is also individual module script in scripts folder, you can use them when you debug individual modul*
+*There is also individual module script in scripts folder, you can use them when you debug individual module*

 ## 4. Test